Sumi (film)

-Sumi is a 2022 Indian Marathi language feature film directed by Amol Gole and written by Sanjeev K Jha and Prasad Namjoshi, produced under Harshal Kamat Entertainment in association with Golden Mouse Productions.
+Sumi is a 2022 Indian Marathi language feature film directed by Amol Gole and written by Sanjeev K Jha produced under Harshal Kamat Entertainment in association with Golden Mouse Productions.
 In 2022, The film won National Award in two prestigious category, National Film Award for Best Children's Film and National Film Award for Best Child Artist.

 Plot

-Set in rural India, Sumi is an ‘optimistic & inspiring tale’ of a 12-year-old underprivileged Sumati, who dreams of getting a bicycle to commute to her school, many miles away from her village.
-To meet her modest need, she embarks on an extraordinary journey marked by struggle, ambition, commitment, and friendship.
+Set in rural India, Sumi is an tale of a 12-year-old underprivileged Sumati, who dreams of getting a bicycle to commute to her school, many miles away from her village.
+To meet her modest need, she embarks on an journey marked by struggle, ambition, commitment, and friendship.

+During her Journey Sumi befriends a local boy Chinmay who helps her find work and teaches her to ride.

+Later in the film Sumi's savings gets stolen and she gets heartbroken and devastated.
+At this moment Chinmay helps Sumi to get over this hard time.

 Production

 Development

 While talking about the film SUMI, writer Sanjeev K Jha mentions in his interviews that "the story is very close to his own childhood experiences.
 He hails from Champaran, close to Gandhiji’s Ashram - where the concept of Ashram education first took shape.
 In the year 2002, during his own school days he used to see girls cycling the distance to their schools.
 But such girls were few.
 Only 1 or 2 compared to some 20 odd boys, and this was undoubtedly an act of bravery for the girls.
 This ‘Going to School’ childhood remained with the writer as did the lone girl riding a blue cycle in a group of 20 boys.
 This became the first visual of the film.
 After this, consciously and unconsciously, his childhood experiences kept bleeding into the film.